Skip to contents

 Details

-The sum of differences across conditions (specified by the intersection of output of the functions in mapping) is used as the "distance" of a soil relative to a dominant (or otherwise specified) condition.
+The sum of differences across conditions (specified by the intersection of output of the functions in mapping) is used as the "distance" of a soil relative to condition.
 A threshold value is used to decide which are "similar" and which are not.
-The functions in mapping can be customized to use alternate thresholds.
+The functions in mapping can be customized to use alternate thresholds: thresh_single defines the maximum distance in any one property for soils considered to be similar, whereas thresh_all defines the maximum sum of distances across all properties.
+Defaults reflect thresholds used by Norfleet and Eppinette (1993) and replicated in most local similarity guides.

 References